Best conversational AI for SaaS companies (2026 guide)

 #The economics of AI: TCO and ROI modeling

 The cost of a bad AI deployment isn't the platform fee.
 It's the churned ARR from hallucinated answers.
 With human-handled SaaS support tickets costing €5-15 per contact for standard tier-1 queries and AI-deflected contacts running €0.20-2, the deflection value compounds quickly at volume.
 At 50,000 monthly interactions with 40% deflection, the cost-per-contact improvement alone delivers meaningful annual savings, and that's before accounting for reduced agent handling time on complex escalations.
+For SaaS customer support AI specifically, the economics only work when deflected tickets are genuinely resolved rather than reopened, because a reopened ticket costs more than the human-handled contact it was meant to replace.

 Here's the realistic TCO breakdown for an enterprise SaaS deployment: